NabrajChaudhary/ASP.NET-Assignment-4th/README.md

 1. Before start working on this project you must need to pull from main branch.
 2. Must create your own branch from main branch and work on it.
 3. always create pull request after you push your code in github and assign a reviewer.
+4.   <package id="Microsoft.Web.Infrastructure" version="1.0.0.0" targetFramework="net48" /> Always keep this version in 1.0.0.0 or you will face the problem while running application.